nikmcphail/reel/README.md

 # reel

-**reel** — CLI tool written in Rust to search up information about films or series.
+**reel** — CLI written in Rust to search up information about films or series.

 ## What is this?
 `reel` lets you search for movie or series information using the command line.